dorian3d/RGBiD-SLAM/README.md

 Note that in order to calibrate the depth(IR) camera as well as the stereo transofrmation btw.
 RGB and depth(IR) cameras you have to set "depth_registration:=false" in point 4

+ ##Disclaimer

- NOTE: there is the option of disabling registration also when running the SLAM app an use a customised calibration for the complete RGB-D sensor (RGB intrinsics, IR intrinsics, RGB-IR stereo, depth distortion).
+ There is the option of disabling registration also when running the SLAM app an use a customised calibration for the complete RGB-D sensor (RGB intrinsics, IR intrinsics, RGB-IR stereo, depth distortion).
  However for the moment I dont recommend it since I am still working on the calibration model and the app might not run propperly.
  I recommend using always depth_registration:=true and provide only the RGB focals and principal point in the calibration file.